andreatta/CapsLockLed/README.md

 ```

 The program can be called with
-`./capslockled 1` to turn LED on.
-Basically any other argument turns the LED off, but it would of course make sense to call it with `./capslockled 0`
+`capslockled 1` to turn LED on.
+Basically any other argument turns the LED off, but it would of course make sense to call it with `capslockled 0`

 On success the program returns `0` on failure `1`.